HughKeenan/boardwalk/README.md

 When attempting to add images, the initial attempt to add in html resulted in an image too large for the page.
 A second attempt to add through css did not display the whole image.

 After adding the form, initially clicking on submit provided no feedback.
+It emerged on reexamining the code that the action had not been properly set.
+Once added, the form worked as intended.